-New for 2019, the light experience expands into the Grand Mallway.
-The star of the space is The Pool, an interactive environment by artist Jen Lewin.
+New during Conservatory Aglow 2019, The Pool, an interactive environment by artist Jen Lewin.
 Visitors can interact with a giant ring of circular pads that change colors with movement and pressure.
-On the opposite side of the Mallway, Light Raiment II by James Turrell continues to illuminate the John F. Wolfe Palm House, performing a continuously morphing color palette from dusk until dawn.

 The Pool is an interactive environment where movement creates swirling light and color.
 Users play on concentric rings of circular pads that communicate with each other.
 As users shift their weight or move from one pad to another, their motions are reflected on pads with color and movement.
 As multiple users play in the pool, their interactions become mesmerizing patterns of shifting and fading colors.